bt-maps/healthcheck/README.md

 Status Page
 ---

-To view the status page,  simply run or open your browser :
+To view the status page,  simply curl the page or open your browser :

 ```shell
 curl http://localhost:8080/status